edunford/eve_selection/notes.md

 - Records re: invitations and applications appear to extend back to Dec 9, 2014 -- so there are limitations re: which part of the time series corp data is extracted from.

+- We have the capacity to write to permanent tables now using `edvald_research.umd` --- meaning we can back track and save the application records (including invite and application information from the hadoop).
+This will allow for a precise time series of this information.

 ## Jump logs

-Extracting from the hadoop jump log is expensive and draws a lot of superfluous entries.
+- Extracting from the hadoop jump log is expensive and draws a lot of superfluous entries.
 Just for the week of April 1 - April 7, 2017 there was approximately 8.5 million jump records.
 However, after removing all non-relevant corporations (npc/dust/less than 5 human players), that number reduces to 2.2 million -- which would only further reduce if one were to use a sample rather than the population.
 A key question is: can we subset the records _while_ drawing them from the hadoop?

+- **Note that the event logs are archived in** `ebs_ARCHIVE`.
+These logs retain a thorough time series of all player activity in the game.

+- Daily hashes can still be too big for larger corporations.
+Need to further parse the interaction networks into _half_ or _quarter_ days.

 ----------------------------------------------------------------